alqz/atext/README.md

 Ultra lightweight program to do Google Docs-like synchronized file editing with your collaborators right in your command prompt, without the need for a browser.

-## Features
+### Features

 Basic file editing, creating, saving.
-No undo, select, copy, paste.
+Inserting, moving, deleting, returning.

-Saving, scrolling GUI with colored cursors.
+GUI with colored cursors, scrolling.

+Multiple simultaneous collaborators.
 Changes appear in real time on all collaborators' screens.

 ### Usage